 And then there’s the text mining component.

-Back in 2011, the StarMine research team at Thomson Reuters released the text mining credit risk model.
+Back in 2011, our StarMine research team released the text mining credit risk model.

 It was the first of its kind to analyze news, streetevents, conference call transcript filings and research from entitled contributors, to create a probability of default score for publicly traded companies.